 January is the rainiest month of the year (with an average of 150 mm of rainfall); you must always have good rain gear when visiting Machu Picchu.
 If you're traveling this month, you must be prepared for possible itinerary changes, trail closures due to landslides, train delays, and flight cancellations.

 The temperatures in Machu Picchu will vary from highs of around 71°F (21°C) and lows of around 45°F (7°C).
-This month is suitable for those travelers who want to visit Machu Picchu in solitude and get good deals on hotels, flights, and tours.
+This month is suitable for travelers who want to visit Machu Picchu alone and get good deals on hotels, flights, and tours.

 • Machu Picchu and Inca Trail tours are available daily; we recommend avoiding the Salkantay Trek and Choquequirao Trek.
-The Lares Trek is the best tour to hike Machu Picchu this month.
+The Lares Trek is the best tour for hiking Machu Picchu this month.

 Machu Picchu in February